CeCe Moore

-CeCe Moore (born January 15, 1969) is an American genetic genealogist who has been described as the country's foremost such entrepreneur.
-She has appeared as a guest on many TV shows and as a consultant on others such as Finding Your Roots.
-She has helped law enforcement agencies in identifying suspects in over 50 cold cases in one year using DNA and genetic genealogy.
+CeCe Moore (born January 15, 1969) is an American genetic genealogist.
+She has appeared on many TV shows and worked as a genetic genealogy researcher for others such as Finding Your Roots.
+She has reportedly helped law enforcement agencies in identifying suspects in over 300 cold cases using DNA and genetic genealogy.
 In May 2020, she began appearing in a prime time ABC television series called The Genetic Detective in which each episode recounts a cold case she helped solve.

+In addition to her television work, she is known for pioneering the genetic genealogy methodologies used by adoptees and others of unknown origin for identifying biological family.

 Background

 Moore was born in 1969 to Anthony Michael Moore (1935–2008) and Janis Proctor.
-In 2012, she discovered through DNA testing that she is of partial Ashkenazi Jewish heritage.
-She studied theatre, film, and vocal performance at the University of Southern California and appeared in commercials, directed and cast advertising campaigns (with her partner, later her husband, Lennart Martinson), as well as professional musical theatre shows such as The Fantasticks and West Side Story.
+She studied theatre, film, and vocal performance at the University of Southern California and appeared in commercials and professional musical theatre shows, and, later, directed and cast advertising campaigns.

-Moore became interested in DNA genealogy in 2003.
-In 2009 while she was developing an advertisement for the company Family Tree DNA, where people upload their DNA data, she met genealogist Katherine Borges who was Director of ISOGG.
-Borges introduced her to rival DNA company 23andMe and made Moore a leader of a forum for people who wanted to know more about DNA genealogy.
-Moore became fascinated by the subject, taught herself about it, passed over her business projects to her husband Martinson and worked full-time on DNA genealogy.
+Moore became interested in DNA genealogy in about 2003.
+In 2009 while she was developing an advertisement for the company Family Tree DNA, she met genealogist Katherine Borges who was Director of ISOGG.
+Borges introduced her to rival consumer DNA company 23andMe and made Moore a leader of a forum for people who wanted to know more about DNA genealogy.
+Moore became fascinated by the subject, taught herself about it, passed over her business projects to her husband Lennart Martinson and worked full-time on DNA genealogy.
 In 2012 she approached 23andMe to ask if she could put crime-scene DNA into their DNA databases.
 23andMe refused, but later in 2018 she began to use the DNA databases of GEDmatch and Family Tree DNA.